MpumeleloNtobi/to-do-app/README.md

 - Push branch into github for review
 - Create pull request to merge your branch with the main branch
 - Get reviews and approval then merge

+### Naming Convention
+- Functions with verb
+    <verb>_<noun> eg. a function for adding tasks into an array Add_MyTasks()
+- Variable
+    - lower case separeted by underscore for multiple words
+    - eg. variable_name